 An electric scooter's ride is a more subjective metric than the others discussed thus far.
 However, it is a critical aspect of our appraisal because it evaluates the smoothness - or lack thereof - that any person who has operated a vehicle knows.
 To make this assessment as objective as possible, we test each model on the same 1.2-mile street loop with various surface textures.
 When the scooter wheels pass over bumps and cracks in the road, we ask ourselves: how aware are we of these features?
 When on rough surfaces that cause vibration, we asked: how do our hands and feet feel?
 Is there any discomfort?
 Do we feel in control?
 And most importantly, is this still fun?

 One way to contextualize the questions posed above is to create a spectrum for comparison that has a skateboard (small, solid rubber wheels) on one end and a beach cruiser bike (large, pneumatic tires) on the other.
-As the reader may already know, skateboards give a ton of feedback passing over cracks.
+As the reader may know, skateboards give much feedback passing over cracks.
 In comparison, the air-filled tires on a bike provide some give and, thus, absorb vibration quite well.
-In addition to pneumatic tires, a suspension system can go a step further to help absorb the impacts from small bumps and large irregularities on the riding surface.
+In addition to pneumatic tires, a suspension system can go further to help absorb the impacts from small bumps and large irregularities on the riding surface.

-Of the highest-rated models, the Max G2 is head and shoulders above the rest.
-It features 10-inch pneumatic tires along with front and rear suspension to provide a supremely smooth ride.
-The G2 is so easy to ride that “even a 74-year-old with knee problems will enjoy it” - we tested it.
+The Max G2 and GT2 are head and shoulders above the rest.
+The Max G2 features 10-inch pneumatic tires and front and rear suspension for a smooth ride.
+We tested it and found it so easy to ride that “even a 74-year-old with knee problems will enjoy it.”
+The GT2 has monstrous 11.5-inch tires and full suspension.
+We hit large cracks at 25 MPH and still felt in control.

-Trailing not too far behind are the Kqi3 Max, G4, and E2 Pro, which are all equipped with large pneumatic tires but lack any suspension system.
+The Kqi3 Max, G4, and E2 Proare not too far behind.
+They are all equipped with large pneumatic tires but lack a suspension system.
 Accordingly, they transfer minimal vibration through the handlebars and the deck (standing platform).
-The GXL V2 also has cushy air-filled tires but received slightly lower marks, likely because its smaller 8.5-inch tire size offers less insulation from cracks in the road.
-All of these felt totally adequate to handle normal bumpy terrain and sidewalk and driveway transitions.
+The GXL V2 also has cushy air-filled tires but received slightly lower marks, likely because its smaller 8.5-inch tire size offers less insulation from road cracks.
+These tires felt adequate to handle normal bumpy terrain and sidewalk and driveway transitions.

 The E2 Plus, Superfun S1-A, and Hiboy S2 Pro find a balance between pneumatic and solid tire types with a maintenance-free hybrid tire.
 It uses rubber structures resembling vertical beams to support the tire's walls.
 This provides the durability of a solid tire without the correlated sacrifice to ride comfort (though pneumatic tires will offer more insulation).
 Conversely, models with small solid tires, like the Hiboy S2, provide a relatively rough ride - yet are still more comfortable than riding a skateboard.

 Ride comfort isn't just a luxury.
-A rough riding product can be a safety concern because roughness at its extreme translates to a loss of stability and, ultimately, control.
-On the other hand, a smooth ride provides a predictable platform that allows the operator to focus on other concerns, such as cars, pedestrians, and potholes, that have the potential to give more serious feedback.
+A rough-riding product can be a safety concern because extreme roughness results in a loss of stability and control.
+On the other hand, a smooth ride provides a predictable platform that allows the operator to focus on other concerns, such as cars, pedestrians, and potholes, which can potentially give more serious feedback.

 Braking

-The Kqi3 Max has a revolutionary triple braking system consisting of dual front and rear disc brakes as well as a regenerative electric brake.
+The Kqi3 Max has a revolutionary triple braking system consisting of dual front and rear disc brakes and a regenerative electric brake.

 The way we see it, there are two scenarios in which brake performance is critical.
 The first is flat-ground braking when something unexpected occurs, and you must bring the scooter to a rapid halt.
 An example would be when you're cruising down the street, and a car unexpectedly pulls out in front of you.
 The other is when you're heading down a hill.
 Although zipping around at high speeds can be a hoot, hills are where things can quickly get out of hand, so you need to be able to rein it in quickly.